+It is reported in the MPEG document m24944 that the proposed reference picture list modification method, when applied to HEVC-based 3DV, outperforms the reference picture list modification method in HEVC WD 6 as extended to 3DV.
+The proposed modification method provides a 34% bit reduction, on an average, compared to the modification method in HEVC WD 6 for non-base views in the 3DV common test conditions.

 References

 [1] Y-K. Wang, M. M. Hannuksela, T. K. Tan, R. Sjöberg, and Yan Ye, “Common conditions for reference picture marking and list construction proposals,” JCT-VC document JCTVC-H0725, San Jose, February 2012.